tristanbettany/WaysOfWorking/README.md

 There are a number of proceedures and best practises which can help improve you code quality and how you develop as a team, here are some of the best ive picked up over the years.

+### Throw Exceptions

+Make sure that as you are writing code you are thinking about all possible edge cases that could happen which may not be something that your code should handle and make sure to throw exceptions for it.
+By doing so these exceptions can be caught at a later point and transformed into something more friendly for the user where if the application is an API for example, this leaves the consumer of the API in a position where they are to handle it and avoid hitting that exception.
+Effectivley pushing that problem onto them and not you.

+The more exceptions you throw on edge cases can also help in debugging too.

+### Catch & Log

+Particularly when making external requests consuming APIs or running jobs, make sure you are dropping in logs if an exception is thrown.
+Should the company you work for have a plan wth a log management service such as Rollbar you will be able to easily see these errors and be alerted of problems.
+This will make debugging much much easier.

 ### Boy Scouting